protesilaos/my-website/_interpretations/2022-07-05-xylina-spathia-on-the-rock.md

 Consider this concept of "control" in the opening lines of the song.
-In the introduction we have the first person view of others who once stood at the precipice, where forced to jump, yet managed to survive by growing a pair of wings.
+In the introduction we have the first person view of others who once stood at the precipice, where forced to jump, yet survived by growing a pair of wings.
 They did not jump on their own: it just happened.
 Why?
 It does not matter.
-As they were falling, as they were put on this path of no return, so to speak, they managed to assume agency, to make something out of it.
+As they were falling, as they were put on this path of no return, so to speak, they managed to assume agency: to make something out of it.
 This is not about absolute control.
 It is how selfhood develops in tandem with or in juxtaposition to stimuli that trigger feedback loops.

 Towards the end of the song one of those survivors of the cliff fall prompts the poetic first person to meet fate and spend time with Her.